Coptis trifolia

 Coptis trifolia, commonly known as the threeleaf goldthread or savoyane, is a perennial plant in the genus Coptis, a member of the family Ranunculaceae.

 Distribution

 It is native to North America and Asia across the subarctic region.
 Its range is divided into three broad groups.
 The first is from southern Greenland and Labrador that extends to Manitoba to the west and to the mountains of North Carolina to the south.
 The second is in Alaska and adjacent areas of British Columbia, extending towards eastern Siberia and into Japan and Manchuria.
-It is also found in Norway and central Russia.
+Records from Norway and central Russia are most likely based on confusion.
 The disrupted and wide range of the species suggests that the three populations have been isolated from each other for significant periods of time.

 Goldthread seems to prefer coniferous or mixed canopies dominated by Eastern hemlock, but it has also been found in deciduous canopies in moist, acidic soils.

 Description

 Goldthread has at least one small, deeply three-lobed, evergreen leaf rising from the ground.
 It has between four and seven white, petaloid sepals, though no true petals.
 It has between four and seven clavate and numerous stamen.
 It is usually between five and fifteen centimeters tall, with each stalk having a single flower or three leaflets.
 Its fruits contain a number of small seeds.
 The name goldthread is derived from the plant's bright yellow rhizome.